Kunnigfwbillcipher/Mohsen-E/CameraWebServer/readme.md

-### Choose your file in the board file , and dont forget to change the wifi credentials
+### Choose your board in the boards file , and dont forget to change the wifi credentials